 6.1.2.
-STRATEGY A.1: Fulfill project resolutions submitted by the Supervisory Boards of our 13 counties; make our county partners acutely aware of the District's capabilities and the process to request assistance; and, support Corps flood control efforts.
+STRATEGY A.1: Fulfill project resolutions submitted by the Supervisory Boards of our 13 member counties; make our county partners acutely aware of the District's capabilities and the process to request assistance; and, support U.S. Army Corps of Engineers flood control efforts.